 Select the admin account and click Reset password.
 You will type the password twice.

 The next thing on the list is to create a shortcut that leads to the executable file (.exe in the program files folder) of the application you want the standard user to run.

 Right-click on a free space on the desktop.
 Then select New > Shortcut.

 A box will appear where you type the location of the item.

-The new shortcut needs customization in other to look nice and appealing.
+The new shortcut needs customization in order to look nice and appealing.